BigWaveLee/Introduction/README.md

 # Introduction
-A repository for procticing GitHub stuff
+A repository for practicing GitHub stuff
 This is a line added to the Readme file after checking the add to box at setup.